Pseudoscientific language comparison

-Pseudoscientific language comparison is a form of pseudo-scholarship that aims at establishing historical associations between languages by naïve postulations of similarities between them.
+Pseudoscientific language comparison is a form of pseudo-scholarship that aims to establish historical associations between languages by naïve postulations of similarities between them.

-While comparative linguistics also studies the historical relationships of languages, linguistic comparisons are deemed pseudoscientific when they are not based on the established practices.
+While comparative linguistics also studies how languages are historically related, linguistic comparisons are deemed pseudoscientific when they do not follow the established practices.
 Pseudoscientific language comparison is usually performed by people with little or no specialization in the field of comparative linguistics.
 It is a widespread type of linguistic pseudoscience.

-The most common method applied in pseudoscientific language comparisons is to search two or more languages for words that seem similar in their sound and meaning.
-While such similarities often seem convincing to laypeople, linguistic scientists see this kind of comparison as unreliable for two primary reasons.
-First, the method applied is not well-defined: the criterion of similarity is subjective and thus not subject to verification or falsification, which is contrary to the principles of the scientific method.
-Second, the large size of all languages' vocabulary makes it easy to find coincidentally similar words between languages.
+The most common method applied in pseudoscientific language comparisons is to search different languages for words that sound and mean alike.
+Such similarities often seem convincing to laymen, but linguistic scientists see this kind of comparison as unreliable for two primary reasons.
+First, the criterion of similarity is subjective and thus not subject to verification or falsification, which runs against scientific principles.
+Second, because there are so many words, it is easy to find coincidental similarities.

-Because of its unreliability, the method of searching for isolated similarities is rejected by nearly all comparative linguists (however, see mass comparison for a controversial method that operates by similarity).
-Instead of noting isolated similarities, comparative linguists use a technique called the comparative method to search for regular (i.e. recurring) correspondences between the languages' phonology, grammar and core vocabulary in order to test hypotheses of relatedness.
+Because of its lack of reliability, the method of searching for isolated similar words is rejected by nearly all comparative linguists (however, see mass comparison for a controversial method that operates by similarity).
+Instead, experts use the comparative method.
+This means that they search for consistent patterns between the languages' phonology, grammar and core vocabulary.
+This technique helps linguists to figure out whether the hypothesized relatedness really exists.

-Certain types of languages seem to attract much more attention in pseudoscientific comparisons than others.
-These include languages of ancient civilizations such as Egyptian, Etruscan or Sumerian; language isolates or near-isolates such as Basque, Japanese and Ainu; and languages that are unrelated to their geographical neighbors such as Hungarian.
+Certain languages seem to get much more attention in pseudoscientific comparisons than others.
+These include languages of ancient civilizations such as Egyptian, Etruscan or Sumerian; language isolates or near-isolates such as Basque, Japanese and Ainu; and languages that are not related to their geographical neighbors such as Hungarian.

 Political or religious implications

-In some cases, languages are associated with one another for political or religious reasons, despite a lack of support from accepted methods of science or historical linguistics:
+Sometimes, languages are associated for political or religious reasons, despite a lack of support from accepted methods of science or historical linguistics.
 For example, it was argued by Niclas Wahlgren that Herman Lundborg encouraged that the posited Ural-Altaic or Turanian, language family, which seeks to relate Sami to the Mongolian language, was used to justify Swedish racism towards the Sami people in particular.
-(There are also strong, albeit areal not genetic, similarities between the Uralic and Altaic languages, which provide a more benign but nonetheless incorrect basis for this theory.)
+(There are also strong, albeit areal not genetic, similarities between the Uralic, Turkic, and Mongolic languages, which provide a more benign but nonetheless incorrect basis for this theory.)